|Tel||+44 (0)1865 289355|

 As a medical statistician, most of my research, whether I'm leading the project or supporting colleagues, is intended for clinical journals.
 Much of my research is with colleagues in the Oxford Centre for Monitoring and Diagnosis (MaDOx) on the monitoring of chronic diseases and on diagnosis and prognosis: the list of publications to the right is the best indicator of my research interests.

-I am a statistical member (and, from 2016, Deputy Chair) of the Indpendent Scientific Advisory Committee (ISAC) that advises the MHRA on research with databases such as the Clinical Practice Research Datalink (CPRD).
-I'm also pleased to be affiliated with Oxford's Diabetes Trials Unit, where I collaborate on some projects on cardiovascular risk, and the HRB Centre for Primary Care Research in Dublin, with whom I'm working on papers on the uptake of clinical prediction rules, under the umbrella of the International Diagnosis and Prognosis Prediction (IDAPP) group.
+I am a statistical member (and, from 2016, Deputy Chair) of the Indpendent Scientific Advisory Committee (ISAC) that advises the MHRA on research with databases such as the Clinical Practice Research Datalink (CPRD), and an Associate Editor of the journal BMC Diagnostic and Prognostic Research.